hattieonline/being/content/en/docs/prologue/Winter.md

 I want to outgrow my growing pains, but I cannot face my final fear.

-context for you: it&#39;s all because i told her that i couldn&#39;t sleep in my bed so i&#39;ve slept on my couch for the past week and as if she had not spent enough on my education and bad credit / attitude, to her own deficit, she came into my home and gave us (my home and i) love like she&#39;d never given, life like it was all she had, and maybe i didn&#39;t really realize how badly i need my mother&#39;s touch. i am surrounded by so much softness now that i think i will never wake up; i think i may decidedly keep dreaming this exact moment until i am jolted awake with no memory that it happened, either because you forget dreams upon waking or because i will be so waiting room purple that the memory could shatter me to bits. i hope it is because you forget dreams upon waking or because there are new dreams that demand a bit more space [and rightfully so] and given the aforementioned, is poetry a dream journal? in these matrifocal poems, you [not reader, but maker] create me and want me to be something you can revel in, subsequently i lock myself in my sometimes metaphorical room [also done by you], and i lie, and i lay in made-up agony, for a decade, then i turn today years old and you&#39;ve made my heart into an open wound in the most torturously and naturally beautiful way i think anybody could, and with my spilled guts i create something that i can revel in, that i wish i could give back to you. birth and pain and art and death. it is the truest life cycle, but it is not true to us, even though you would be so proud to hear that I haven&#39;t written about a man&#39;s love in months, but I can&#39;t tell you that, because now my poetry is full of your name, and endings, and feeling small and afraid. and then maybe you&#39;d be proud all over again, because I&#39;ve pushed through my need for distraction from limitations to get to the core of it, to get to the really gritty part where i start to get pity that i don&#39;t want, people telling me they don&#39;t know what to say and in return i will scream on our rooftop. i will not lie down. i will not let it change my shape.
+context for you: it's all because i told her that i couldn't sleep in my bed so i've slept on my couch for the past week and as if she had not spent enough on my education and bad credit / attitude, to her own deficit, she came into my home and gave us (my home and i) love like she'd never given, life like it was all she had, and maybe i didn't really realize how badly i need my mother's touch. i am surrounded by so much softness now that i think i will never wake up; i think i may decidedly keep dreaming this exact moment until i am jolted awake with no memory that it happened, either because you forget dreams upon waking or because i will be so waiting room purple that the memory could shatter me to bits. i hope it is because you forget dreams upon waking or because there are new dreams that demand a bit more space [and rightfully so] and given the aforementioned, is poetry a dream journal? in these matrifocal poems, you [not reader, but maker] create me and want me to be something you can revel in, subsequently i lock myself in my sometimes metaphorical room [also done by you], and i lie, and i lay in made-up agony, for a decade, then i turn today years old and you've made my heart into an open wound in the most torturously and naturally beautiful way i think anybody could, and with my spilled guts i create something that i can revel in, that i wish i could give back to you. birth and pain and art and death. it is the truest life cycle, but it is not true to us, even though you would be so proud to hear that I haven't written about a man's love in months, but I can't tell you that, because now my poetry is full of your name, and endings, and feeling small and afraid. and then maybe you'd be proud all over again, because I've pushed through my need for distraction from limitations to get to the core of it, to get to the really gritty part where i start to get pity that i don't want, people telling me they don't know what to say and in return i will scream on our rooftop. i will not lie down. i will not let it change my shape.

-_won&#39;t it feel so ridiculous when none of this ever comes true,
+_won't it feel so ridiculous when none of this ever comes true,
 to have fixated my renaissance upon loss?_

-## Open Letter on Corporate Grief and Self-Commodification
+## Open Letter on Corporate Grief

-given that we already exist
-under their microscope,
-who are we to say
-that they cannot prod?
-a miniscule
-needle-pointed
-scream
-would never reach
-turned up noses &amp; ears,
-they sculpted us like that.

-newborn in our malformed memory,
-in our object impermanence, in the way that
-experiential existence and exigent excitement
-look the same to us,
-again

 infantile our dependence on foreign parental entities
 that forge motherhood and the totality of its governance,
 that forgo motherhood and the essential provision of self-concept—
 they tell us unlearned children could never know best,
-but wouldn&#39;t i need to ache tremendously and pick it all up
+but wouldn't i need to ache tremendously and pick it all up
 in order to know what I cannot carry,
 in order to know how to hold